'Our Kids, Our Choice' | Anne Arundel County Athletes, Parents Call For Youth Tackle Football To Resume

 GLEN BURNIE, Md.
 (WJZ) — The fate of some youth sports programs still hang in the balance for counties across Maryland due to the coronavirus pandemic.

-In Anne Arundel County, youth football has been cancelled, and now protests are erupting because athletes want their seasons and parents want their kids to play.
+In Anne Arundel County, youth football has been canceled, and now protests are erupting because athletes want their seasons and parents want their kids to play.

 “The parents want their kids to play, we have been following protocols like sanitizing the ball and temperature checks.
 The parents have been screaming ‘Our kids, our choice,’” Coach Derek Edwards said.